 To locate your designated early voting site, first make sure you're registered to vote (if you're not already, the last day to register is October 9).

 Once you've done so, type in your home address here to get your assigned spot.
-(Note: in most cases it's different from your usual Election Day spot.)
+(Note: it's likely to be different from your usual Election Day site.)